 This is your opportunity to learn about customer frustrations so that they can be turned into advantages.
 Ask customers where they encountered problems so you have an understanding of which features or areas need to be enhanced.

 Feedback Forms Do Not Replace Research Surveys

 There is nothing like a well-designed market research survey to help you understand your audience.
-These should conducted on periodic basis.
+These should be conducted on a periodic basis.
 As David Ogilvy said:

 “Advertising people who ignore research are as dangerous as generals who ignore decodes of enemy signals”

 But in the meantime, there are plenty of opportunities for you to gain consumer insight along the customer journey.